-The X11SSH-CTF/TF supports up to 64 GB of DDR4 ECC UDIMM 2400MHz memory in four DIMM slots.
+The X11SAT/X11SAT-F supports up to 64 GB of DDR4 ECC/Non-ECC UDIMM memory up to 2133MHz in four memory slots.
 Populating these DIMM modules with a pair of memory modules of the same type and size will result in interleaved memory, which will improve memory performance.